2007–08 in English football: League One

 In a season mired by controversy and points deductions at both ends of the table, Swansea City were the clear champions in League One.
 In terms of results, Leeds United were actually the best team behind Swansea, but had started the season on –15 points following their failure to reach an agreement with HM Revenue & Customs on their Creditors Voluntary Arrangement.
 This was the first time in the league's history that such a penalty had been imposed.
 Nottingham Forest therefore took the second automatic promotion spot on the final day of the season after a late surge of form, culminating in Forest defeating Yeovil 3–2 (Who ironically defeated them in the play-off semi-final the previous season).
 Doncaster Rovers won promotion to the Championship by beating Leeds 1–0 at Wembley Stadium in the League One play-off final, thus returning to the top two tiers for the first time since 1958.
 At the opposite end of the table, Port Vale were in fact the worst team going by results, but Luton Town went into administration and were deducted ten points causing them to finish bottom, though they would have been relegated even without this penalty.
-AFC Bournemouth also received a ten-point deduction for going into administration, and in their case it did prove fatal, sending the club down to League Two.
+Bournemouth also received a ten-point deduction for going into administration, and in their case it did prove fatal, sending the club down to League Two.
 If the points deduction did not occur, then Crewe would have gone down.
 Gillingham were the other team to suffer relegation.